Online Nursing Programs: RN to BSN and Advanced Pathway RN to MSN Option

 In addition, New Hampshire community college students who graduate after May 1, 2012, will be offered discounted tuition for BS in Nursing courses that amounts to half the difference of the per-credit-hour tuition rates of SNHU Online and the community colleges.

 Community college nursing students interested in the RN to BSN or Advanced Pathway RN to MSN option should contact their current advisors to learn more.
-Alumni of the CCSNH graduating prior to 2012 should contact email@example.com for more information.
+Alumni of the CCSNH graduating on or after May 2012 should contact email@example.com for more information.